Music Production and Engineering Major

 - Evaluate audio program material and make technical and aesthetic decisions based upon those observations

-Download the music production and engineering concentrate courses (requires Acrobat Reader, available for free on the Adobe website).
+Download the music production and engineering concentrate courses.
 Students are strongly encouraged to verify their course requirements with the Office of the Registrar.